Last updated on February 28, 2024

-Coming in at #9 we have Mathas, Fiend Seeker.
+Coming into some stronger commanders, we have Mathas, Fiend Seeker.
 Mathas is a bounty hunter and it’s on the lookout for some high-quality targets.
 It targets an opponent’s creature with a bounty counter each turn, rewarding you and that player’s opponents when that creature dies.

 This commander wants to play a politics game similar to Queen Marchesa, but in my experience, cooperation with it requires a bit more convincing.
 It heavily relies on your opponents’ playing along and killing the bounty targets.
 But they may not be interested in helping your cause and now you’re stuck killing the creature yourself and generating value for your opponents at the same time.

 Mathas has a fun gimmick but overall isn’t as powerful as it appears.